Adam Gee (producer)

 Adam Jonathan Gee (born 12 September 1963 in London, England) is a British film, TV and digital producer and commissioner.
-He has won over 90 international awards for his productions including 6 BAFTAs and an Emmy.
+He has won over 90 international awards for his productions, including six BAFTAs and an Emmy.
 He is currently Head of Documentary Campus Masterschool in Berlin.

-Prominent productions and commissions include The Pilgrimage of Gilbert and George, Embarrassing Bodies multiplatform, Missed Call, They Saw The Sun First, MindGym, Big Art Mob, Big Fish Fight and Don't Stop the Music multiplatform.
+Prominent productions and commissions include The Pilgrimage of Gilbert and George, Embarrassing Bodies multiplatform, Missed Call, They Saw The Sun First, For people in trouble, MindGym, Big Art Mob, Hugh's Fish Fight, and Don't Stop the Music multiplatform.

+Early life and education

+Gee was born in London to Wolfgang "Wulfi" Gewürtz and Marilyn Harris.
+He developed an early interest in films, storytelling and history.
+He was educated at the direct grant The Haberdashers' Aske's Boys' School in Elstree, Hertfordshire.
+He studied Modern Languages at Girton College, University of Cambridge and at the Université de Savoie, Chambéry, gaining an MA.